thycotic/ss-docs/admin/import-export-settings/index.md

 ### Ticket System

 These settings correspond to the Ticket System tab on the Configuration Ticket System page.
-To insert a new ticket system in the same instance the export file came from, the TicketSystemId must be set to 0.
+To insert a new ticket system in the same instance the export file came from, TicketSystemId must be set to 0.
 Otherwise, it will treat it as an update (see External Instance Id).
 The ticket system name cannot match another already in the database.

 ### User Experience